igcodinap/Dolar-App/README.md

    These data are represented graphically through Vue and Chartjs.
 Connecting through Axios to the Rest API raised with Django.

 Utilization:
-   Download documents.
+   Download documents/
-   Start pip env shell of the api folder
+   Start pip env shell of the api folder/
-   Run django server with python manage.py runserver In front folder, lift nuxt server with npm run dev Open localhost: 3000 for viewing the website.
+   Run django server with python manage.py runserver/ In front folder, lift nuxt server with npm run dev/ Open localhost: 3000 for viewing the website/
-   To synchronize CronJob run python manage.py crontab add
+   To synchronize CronJob run python manage.py crontab add/